amplication/docs/docs/getting-started/community-plugins.md

 ### Hashicorp Vault Secrets Manager

 Incorporate Hashicorp Vault's powerful secrets management capabilities with the [Hashicorp Vault Secrets Manager](https://github.com/amplication/plugins/tree/master/plugins/secrets-manager-hashicorp-vault) plugin.
 Vault offers a comprehensive solution for securing, storing, and tightly controlling access to tokens, passwords, certificates, and other sensitive data.

+### JSON Logger

+The JSON Logger Plugin is designed for logging in JSON format.
+It offers configurable log levels, including 'fatal', 'error', 'warn', 'info', 'debug', 'trace', and 'silent'.
+Users can also add custom properties to log messages.